After realising how common plastics and other single use items have become in our daily routine, it is difficult to justify using certain items.

 These are one of the top five items found polluting beaches and ingested by marine life.
 If we will only use it for around 10 minutes, why is it made of a material that will last forever?
 Sometimes, we’re even given two for one drink…

-I use a stainless steel straw, bought at my local zero waste store and it has been quite the conversation piece at bars!
+My stainless steel straw has been quite the conversation piece at bars!
 It is usually kept in my handbag and cleaned with a pipe cleaner.

-Recently, I have also seen bars and restaurants get creative by using pasta as stirrers or straws or even chopsticks.
+Recently, bars and restaurants have been getting creative by using pasta as stirrers or straws or even chopsticks.

 9. Tampons to Menstrual Cup